patternfly/training-scenarios/html-css/override-extend-variables/step1-instructions.md

 &lt;/div&gt;
 </pre>

-3) <strong>Set up your new styles file for overriding styles in the card component.</strong>
+3) <strong>Set up the new styles file for overriding styles in the card component.</strong>

 There are two blocks in this file: `:root` targets styles across the entire application and `.pf-c-card` targets styles specifically in the card component.